fusion809/fusion809.github.io/FunctionIntegrator.md

 $\displaystyle \int_0^{\frac{\pi}{2}} \cos{x} \hspace{0.1cm} dx$

-and compared to the analytical solution of $1$.
+and the result compared to the analytical solution of $1$.
 The value being printed is difference between the computed solution and the analytical solution.

 $k=1$:
 ```julia:./code/chebyshev1